Transport Planning I

 Students attain fundamental knowledge on the design and operation of road infrastructure and its interconnections as well as on the relevant guidelines and regulations.
 They are enabled to draft smaller street space designs and learn the theory and methods for measuring urban junctions.

 The homework assignment is a prerequisite for the exam and consists of two parts.
-For each part – “Street space design” and “Urban transport engineering” respectively – students must complete a written homework assignment and take a colloquium.
+For each part – “Street space design” and “Urban transport engineering” respectively – students must complete a written homework assignment.